achorein/rainbowring-arduino/README.md

 # arduino-rainbow-ring
-Animated rainbow ring (NeoPixel Ring 16) using Arduino LilyPad fixed on a necklace.
+Animated rainbow ring (NeoPixel Ring 16) using Arduino (LilyPad or mini pro).

 5 animations in a infinte loop :